ktomk/pipelines/doc/PIPELINES-HOWTO-DOCKER-CLIENT-BINARY.md

 requirements (next to provide connectivity to the Docker daemon).

-This document is about how-to obtain the static docker client binary and all the meta-data to create such packages as well as how to use it next to existing packages or for improving pipelines with new package definitions.
+This document is about how-to obtain the static docker client binary and all the meta-data to make use and also on how to create such packages as next to existing packages or for improving pipelines with new package definitions.

 Be it a local `.yml` package file, a package that ships with the